pgaskin/push-signed-commits/README.md

     - Symlink update/creation.
     - Submodule update/creation.
     - Non-regular (i.e., executable) file update/creation.
+    - *Note: I've opened a feature request to add support for these types.*
   - Uses git to do the diffing natively and reads directly from the repository rather than the working directory (unlike a few of the similar alternatives).
     - The contents will be correct.
     - The `core.autocrlf` option will be applied consistently (since git does it when adding to the index).